Ahmad-Hazrati/coffee-house-automated-order-taker/README.md

 #### Optional Content
 - The app contains an introductory page containing app title, purpose and menu options.
 ### Structure
-- The structure of the app was defined and mapped out on a [flow chart](views/README_files/).
+- The structure of the app was defined and mapped out on a [Flowchart](views/README_files/).
 This helped define the required interactions to develop a usuable app.
 - The structure of the weather data fetching in to the app is done through API link.
 ### Skeleton
 #### Wireframes